hajle-silesia/provisioning/README.md

 ### DNS

+#### Private

-Hostnames are used for network resources to allow wildcard certificate usage with name defined as described [here](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/dns.htm#About).
-Certificate is used in the vault setup.
-Otherwise, certificate would have to be updated each time private IP address of network resource (VPC, subnet, instance, load balancer, etc.) change.
+Hostnames are used for network resources to allow certificate usage with the name defined as described [here](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/dns.htm#About).
+Certificate is used in the container orchestration cluster.

+#### Public

+In order to connect the provisioned hosted zone to the purchased domain, add the NS records to the domain registrar.
+Usually, these need to be added manually to the registered domain.
+See delegation example [here](https://pomoc.home.pl/baza-wiedzy/jak-wydelegowac-domene-z-home-pl-na-serwery-dns-zewnetrznego-operatora).

 ## Access to cluster